LASIK in Dallas & Fort Worth, Texas

 It is essential that you understand the risks associated with the LASIK procedure.
 The chance of having any vision-reducing complication has been documented in a number of clinical studies to be less than one percent.
 However, there has never been a reported case of blindness resulting from LASIK surgery.
 The possible risks of LASIK include minor irritation, infection, glare at night and light sensitivity.
 Most of these problems resolve themselves quickly and as the eye heals.
-To learn more about LASIK, contact us in Dallas or Fort Worth, Texas, today.
+To learn more about LASIK, contact us, today.

 What's the difference between LASIK and PRK?